NicolasWealth/agentic-fuzzer/README.md

 **Agentic Fuzzer eliminates that 20%.**

-It deploys Claude Sonnet as a reasoning engine — not a pattern-matcher — to study your API surface, infer the intent behind each endpoint, and generate contextually intelligent attack payloads that human testers would spend hours constructing.
+It deploys Claude Sonnet as a reasoning engine, not a pattern-matcher to study your API surface, infer the intent behind each endpoint, and generate contextually intelligent attack payloads that human testers would spend hours constructing.
 By the time your team opens their terminal, the groundwork is already laid.

 ---

 ## What It Does

 Agentic Fuzzer acts as an AI-powered **Red Team Strategist**.
 Feed it a list of API endpoints.
-It returns a structured, prioritized attack plan — complete with malicious payloads, vulnerability classifications, and severity ratings — ready to fire.
+It returns a structured, prioritized attack plan complete with malicious payloads, vulnerability classifications, and severity ratings — ready to fire.

 ```
 Input:   POST /auth/login